 Common Customization Areas

-These changes do not affect the core electrical structure and can be controlled without increasing failure risk.
+These changes do not affect the core electrical structure and can usually be controlled without increasing failure risk.
+This is the area where a custom wall socket manufacturer is usually evaluated most directly.

 What Should Not Be Over-Customized